Showing posts with label Spirituality. Show all posts

 Since I was in Kolkata, I've considered visiting her place: the main headquarters of the "Missionaries of Charity," the Congregation she founded.
 That was when I saw the outstanding achievements of a simple nun with extraordinary power, now Blessed Teresa.

-What could have made her adorable and famous is her selfless love and compassion for the poorest of the poor, the sick, the abandoned, and the dying people.
-In her early years in Kolkata, she used to be a teacher in a convent school until such time she had a calling from the Divine to look after the needs of the poor people who were hungry, homeless, and dying in the streets due to widespread poverty and famine in the locality.
+What could have made her adorable and famous is her selfless love and compassion for the poorest of the poor, the sick, the abandoned, and the dying.
+In her early years in Kolkata, she was a teacher in a convent school until she felt a calling from the Divine to look after the needs of the poor people who were hungry, homeless, and dying in the streets due to widespread poverty and famine in the locality.
+Her journey was challenging, but she remained steadfast in her mission.

-She lived the 'Corporal Works of Mercy' and had it in action to stand the test of time.
+She lived the 'Corporal Works of Mercy,' a set of compassionate acts traditionally carried out by Christians, and it has stood the test of time.
 She fed the hungry, gave drink to the thirsty, clothed the naked, visited the sick, visited the imprisoned, and buried the dead.
-All of these works were achieved by Mother Teresa when she was living.
+All of these works were achieved by Mother Teresa when she was alive.

-Her congregation, the "Missionaries of Charity," started with a mission to save the people who needed care on the streets.
-She had nothing to give financially at first.
-Still, due to global recognition and the power of media, they have attracted donations from individuals and organizations worldwide and financial aid from different States and Government Agencies.
+Her congregation, the 'Missionaries of Charity,' started with a mission to save the people who needed care on the streets.
+At first, she had nothing to give financially.
+However, due to her global recognition as a 'Living Saint' and the power of the media that highlighted her selfless work, they attracted donations from individuals and organizations worldwide and financial aid from different States and Government Agencies.

-Mother Teresa showed her compassionate nature and charisma to attract the right people to support her cause.
-From 'nothing to something, she built numerous age homes, schools, and orphanages, currently operating not just in India but the rest of the world in more than 120 countries.
+Mother Teresa used her compassionate nature and charisma to attract the right people to support her cause.
+From nothing to something, she built numerous age homes, schools, and orphanages, currently operating in more than 120 countries.

-Perhaps, it was the shortest pilgrimage I had to visit the Mother House, where the tomb of Mother Teresa is placed.
-It is a simple tomb with a chapel inside for the visitors to offer a prayer.
-It is a peaceful place with people of different creeds coming in to witness the thousands of archives relevant to the work of Mother Teresa located in the room adjacent to her tomb.
+Perhaps it was the shortest pilgrimage I had to make to visit the Mother House, where Mother Teresa's tomb is.
+It is a simple tomb with a chapel inside for visitors to offer a prayer.
+It is a peaceful place, with people of different creeds coming in to witness the thousands of archives relevant to Mother Teresa's work in the room adjacent to her tomb.

 Visitors will also realize how a Spiritually powerful Nun used to live in simplicity in a small room with a tiny single bed.
 It made me realize that our living status does not matter what we can achieve.
 Hence, there is no room for self-doubt about what we can accomplish.

-Nowadays, people become a victim of their lower emotions.
-Some are playing the victim in life and degrading people of miseries and misfortune.
+Nowadays, people become victims of their lower emotions.
+Some play the victim in life and degrade people by blaming them for their miseries and misfortune.

 A few years from now, the beatified Blessed Mother Teresa will be canonized as a Saint, and people will pray through her intercession.
-Many devotees would be coming to her tomb for pilgrimage, and once again, people worldwide will remember her name eternally like an immortal Spiritual being.
+This future event will be a moment of great reverence and inspiration, as many devotees will come to her tomb for pilgrimage, and once again, people worldwide will remember her name eternally like an immortal Spiritual being, a beacon of hope for generations to come.

-Blessed Teresa did not only show her motherly care, but she taught humanity how to live in modesty.
-To live a life in simplicity and remain to be strong when life seems to be unjust.
+Blessed Teresa showed her motherly care and taught humanity how to live modestly and simply and remain strong when life seems unjust.

 © 2013 Del Cusay